alvas-education-foundation/Important_Info/README.md

 Faculties can create one more Repo for Daily Reports in the same fashion.

-It will reduce the clutter on Slack, and will be far more easier for faculties / students to keep track of the things.
+It will reduce the clutter on Slack, and will be easier for faculties / students to keep track of the things.

 ## Git Basics